9 Memorial Day Parades and Tributes in Rhode Island

 Where: The parade begins at the corner of Higginson and Smithfield aves and will end at Chase Farm Park.

 More: The post-parade celebration will kick off at Chase Farm immediately following the parade and will feature yummy fare from several food trucks as well as live music and entertainment from local performers.
 Can’t make the parade?
-Earlier in the weekend the Town of Lincoln will be hosting a Veterans Breakfast at the Lincoln Senior Center from 8 a.m.–9 p.m. on Saturday.
+Earlier in the weekend, the Town of Lincoln will be hosting a Veterans Breakfast at the Lincoln Senior Center on Saturday, May 23, from 8 a.m.–9 p.m.
+There will also be a Liberty Tree planting at noon at Gateway Park, along with fireworks at Lincoln High School at 8:45 p.m.

 For more information, visit facebook.com/lincolnmemorialdayparade.